Lionsberg/old-lionsberg-wiki/Lionsberg System Design/The Way/The Lionsberg System/Resourcing Guide/Resourcing Guide.md

 Agreeing on what constitutes Value is a prerequisite to coordinating and applying our energy and resources in harmony.

 ## What is Valuable?
 What is Value?
+For a discussion on this topic, see [[Value]].

 ## The Lionsberg System
+The [[Lionsberg System]] was established to realign and optimie these various resource flows in a multi-side economy and system _aimed at_ The Goal, and recognizing Value on that basis.

 ## The Critical Path Fund
 Systems entrepreneurs